SM 32x150 [2xM8] / N52 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or write via contact form on our website.
-You can check the mass and the shape of neodymium magnets in our power calculator power calculator
+Give us a call tel: +48 22 499 98 98 or write through contact form on the contact page.
+You can check the power as well as the appearance of neodymium magnets in our power calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.